SvenVw/fdm/README.md

 * **Extensibility:**  While standardized, FDM is also highly extensible.
 Users can add custom attributes and actions to cater to specific needs without compromising the overall schema's integrity.
 This flexibility makes FDM adaptable to the diverse and evolving landscape of modern agriculture.
 * **Open-Source Collaboration:**  Developers, agronomists, and other interested individuals are encouraged to contribute, fostering innovation and ensuring the project remains relevant and robust.
 * **Data-Driven Decisions:**  Ultimately, FDM empowers farmers and agronomists to make data-driven decisions.
 By providing a clear framework for data analysis, FDM supports optimized resource allocation, improved crop management strategies, lower environmental impact and enhanced overall farm productivity.

+## MINAS2 Specific Adaptations

+This fork, developed specifically for the MINAS2 project, builds upon the foundation of FDM with key adaptations:

+* **Branding and User Interface:**  MINAS2 incorporates distinct branding, including a unique logo, color scheme, and other visual elements to differentiate it from the original FDM project.
+* **Telemetry and Usage Reporting:**  Enhanced telemetry features provide valuable insights into system usage and performance, enabling developers to optimize the platform for MINAS2's specific needs.
+Error reporting mechanisms are also integrated to facilitate troubleshooting and improve stability.
+* **Planned Integrations:**  Future development plans include integrating MINAS2 with external systems such as RVO (Rijksdienst voor Ondernemend Nederland), streamlining data exchange and compliance reporting.
+This will provide seamless access to crucial agricultural data and resources directly within the MINAS2 platform.

+This section will be updated as further MINAS2-specific features and functionalities are implemented.

 ## FDM Ecosystem: A Modular Approach